-- Serve with sliced fruit and a big glass of milk.
+- Serve with sliced fruit and a big glass of raw milk.

-If you’ve ever had fried bread, this will bring back delightful memories.
+If you’ve ever had “fried bread” as a child, this will bring back those delightful memories.

-Mhmm…hot, crispy on the outside and soft on the inside, egg-in-a-blanket!
+Mmmmm…hot, crispy on the outside and soft on the inside, egg-In-the-blanket!

-Much is gained in a family at mealtime~ it is the best time to communicate, plan ahead, relieve stress, build camaraderie, and laugh together.
+Also, much is gained in a family at mealtime.
+It’s the best time to communicate, plan ahead, relieve stress, build camaraderie, and laugh together.
 It is one of the major things to which I can attribute our family closeness.

-Have you heard of egg-in-a-basket before?
+Have you heard of egg-in-the-blanket For A Cheery Breakfast & A Great Start Of The Day before?
 What do you call an egg fried in the hole of a slice of bread?